siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-11-16-prof-debraj-chakrabarti-department-of-mathermatics-iit-bombay.md

 date: 2010-11-16
 speaker: "Prof. Debraj Chakrabarti Department of Mathermatics IIT Bombay"
 title: "The Cauchy-Riemann equations in a product domain"
 time: "4:00-5:00 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 An important question in complex analysis is to solve the inhomogenous Cauchy-Riemann equations (also called the d-bar equation) in a domain